ascargo/LMS/README.md

 Run npm audit fix regularly to keep dependencies secure.

 To test from a fresh clone: repeat installation steps 1–5 above.

+Routes are consolidated into a single authenticated group to avoid duplicate definitions that caused earlier warnings.